lolmanned/MonoGame-XNA-Framework/README.md

 # MonoGame\XNA Framework
-Implementation of games using the MonoGame\XNA framework.
+Implementation of games using C# & the MonoGame\XNA framework.

 1. Space Invaders
 2. Pong